-They also manage budgets and track return on investment (ROI) to ensure that campaigns are cost-effective.
+They also manage budgets and track return on investment (ROI) to ensure cost-effective campaigns.

-The reason it is important to prepare when interviewing a Marketing Manager applicant is that the position of Marketing Manager is a very important role in any organization.
+It is important to prepare when interviewing a Marketing Manager applicant because the position of Marketing Manager is a vital role in any organization.

-Therefore, it is important to ensure that the applicant has the necessary skills and knowledge to be successful in the role.
+Therefore, it is crucial to ensure that the applicant has the necessary skills and knowledge to be successful in the role.

-Additionally, interviewing the applicant will give you insights into their personality and whether they would be a good fit for your company culture.
+Additionally, interviewing the applicant will give you insights into their personality and whether they would fit your company culture well.

-Finally, preparing for the interview will help you ask better questions that can elicit more useful information from the applicant.
+Finally, preparing for the interview will help you ask better questions to elicit more useful information from the applicant.